ronin-rb/ronin-post_ex/README.md

 ```
 ```
 ronin-post_ex> help
-  help [COMMAND]     	Prints the list of commands or additional help fs.chdir DIR       	Changes the current working directory fs.pwd             	Prints the current working directory fs.readfile FILE   	Reads the contents of a given FILE fs.readlink SYMLINK	Reads the destination path of a symlink fs.readdir DIR     	Reads the contents of a given directory fs.hexdump FILE    	Hexdumps a given file fs.copy SRC DEST   	Copies the SRC file to the DEST path fs.unlink FILE     	Deletes a given file fs.rmdir DIR       	Removes a given directory fs.mv SRC DEST     	Moves or renames a given file or directory fs.link SRC DEST   	Creates a link from the source to the destination fs.chown USER PATH 	Changes the owner of a given file or directory fs.chgrp GROUP PATH	Changes the group of a given file or directory fs.chmod MODE PATH 	Changes the permission mode of a given file or directory fs.stat PATH       	Prints file system information about a given file or directory ronin-post_ex>
+  help [COMMAND]                	Prints the list of commands or additional help fs.chdir DIR                  	Changes the current working directory fs.pwd                        	Prints the current working directory fs.readfile FILE              	Reads the contents of a given FILE fs.readlink SYMLINK           	Reads the destination path of a symlink fs.readdir DIR                	Reads the contents of a given directory fs.hexdump FILE               	Hexdumps a given file fs.copy SRC DEST              	Copies the SRC file to the DEST path fs.unlink FILE                	Deletes a given file fs.rmdir DIR                  	Removes a given directory fs.mv SRC DEST                	Moves or renames a given file or directory fs.link SRC DEST              	Creates a link from the source to the destination fs.chown USER PATH            	Changes the owner of a given file or directory fs.chgrp GROUP PATH           	Changes the group of a given file or directory fs.chmod MODE PATH            	Changes the permission mode of a given file or directory fs.stat PATH                  	Prints file system information about a given file or directory fs.open PATH [MODE]           	Opens a file for reading or writing files                         	Lists opened files file.seek FILE_ID POS [WHENCE]	Seeks to a position within the file file.read FILE_ID LENGTH      	Reads LENGTH of data from an opened file file.write FILE_ID DATA       	Writes data to an opened file file.close FILE_ID            	Closes an open file ronin-post_ex>
 ```